 While many TPS provide the option of creating templates to automatically load a set of desired ROIs for a given treatment, these templates are often manually created, makings the process relatively time-intensive, both for their initial creation and subsequent updates, and still vulnerable to the issues listed above.

 The American Association of Physicists in Medicine (AAPM) published ‘Standardizing Nomenclatures in Radiation Oncology’1, a report from Task Group 263 (TG-263) whose charge was to create a standard nomenclature for ROIs and dosimetric data.
 While adoption of the standard nomenclature is widely supported, clinical implementation can be time-consuming and resource-intensive.
 In a recent survey conducted by TG-263, the majority of respondents who had not yet adopted the standardized nomenclature indicated that the largest hurdle was difficulty with retraining staff and/or a lack of time/resources to create new templates.
 The work presented here addresses this issue.
-We have developed a tool to easily create TG-263-compliant structure templates for commonly treated sites, with the capability of creating patient-specific structure sets based on DICOM header information from the patient’s simulation CT.
+We have developed a tool to easily create TG-263-compliant structure templates for commonly treated sites, with the capability of creating patient-specific structure sets based on DICOM header information from the patient’s simulation CT or MRI.
 The program is designed to work on any Windows system, and the templates are compatible with any TPS that uses the DICOM standard.

 Methods and Results